 Home Reading: From Years 1 – 6

-All children participate in the home reading scheme, which forms the basis for homework every day.
+All children participate in Accelerated Reader. the home reading scheme, which forms the basis for homework every day.
 Until they are confident readers, the children are allocated a book from the scheme according to their reading ability.
 The children are asked to read a set number of pages on a number of occasions throughout the week, and parents are asked to sign to say that they have done so.
 For the younger children, this means reading their book aloud; for the older children, they are likely to read to themselves, but parents might like to discuss the book with them.
 Again, this reading scheme is not intended to overstretch the children, but simply to ensure that they are reading regularly, and reading books with which they feel very comfortable.
-From Year 2 onwards the children will have access to Accelerated Reader and should look to see if there is a quiz available to complete once they have finished a book.
+When the children have finsihed their book they should look to see if there is a quiz available to complete..
 If they are not able to access Accelerted Reader at home their teacher can give them access at school.
 Certificates are awarded for those who have completed the most quizzes correctly.

 Spellings Year 1 & 2